dabadabadoue/CourseProject/README.md

 1. Usage and Documentation:
 2. Clone Repository: `git clone https://github.com/dabdoue/CourseProject`
-3. Install Selenium for Python Using `pip install selenium requests`
+3. Install Selenium and requests packages for Python Using `pip install selenium requests`
 4. Download chromedriver for your version of Google Chrome: https://chromedriver.chromium.org/downloads
 5. Unzip Chromedriver into "CourseProject" directory that was cloned.
 If using macOS or Linux, remove ".exe" from line 40 from "find_pages.py"
 6. Run code using command `python3 find_pages.py`